 Aromatherapy is the systematic use of essential oils in holistic treatments to improve physical and emotional wellbeing.
 Essential oils, extracted from plants, possess distinctive therapeutic properties that can be utilised to improve health and prevent disease.

 These natural plant oils are applied in a variety of ways:

 Aromatherapy is a popular treatment for people seeking relief from stress-related problems and the symptoms of a variety of chronic conditions.

-An aromatherapists is trained to select and use essential oils, which are aromatic, volatile substance extracted from a single botanical source by distillation or expression.
-Essential oils have been utilised in fragrances, flavours and medicines for thousands of years.
+An aromatherapist is trained to select and use essential oils, which are aromatic, volatile substance extracted from a single botanical source by distillation or expression.
+Essential oils have been utilised in fragrances, flavours, and medicines for thousands of years.
 There are some 400 essential oils extracted from plants all over the world and some of the popular oils used in aromatherapy today include chamomile, lavender, rosemary and tea tree.

 Is there any evidence that aromatherapy works?